2002 Outstanding Contributions Through Service to the Profession of Clinical Chemistry

 As a Director of Scientific Activities, Office of the Assistant Secretary of Defense (Health Affairs), Dr. Uddin managed programs on HIV research, clinical investigation, and regulatory policy.
 He directed efforts to establish the Office of the Armed Forces Medical Examiner within the Armed Forces Institute of Pathology to serve as a worldwide system for the Department of Defense.
 He has published more than 50 papers and abstracts describing biological responses to variables, including exercise and hyperbaria.

 Dr. Uddin is active in both civic and professional organizations.
-Presently, he is the Chair of the Meetings Management Group for the AACC.
+Presently, he is the Chair of the Meetings Management Group for the the Association for Diagnostics & Laboratory Medicine (formerly AACC).
 He previously served as Chair, Division Management Group; officer in both the Capital and Ohio Valley Sections; and as a member of the Board of Directors of the American Board of Clinical Chemistry.
-He is a Past-Treasurer of the AACC, has served as a Member-at-Large of the AACC Board of Directors, and is a Past-Treasurer of the Van Slyke Society.
-In addition to AACC committee activities, he has served as a member of the National Sickle Cell Disease Advisory Committee, NIG, and the National Institute of Environmental Health Sciences Advisory Council.
+He is a Past-Treasurer of the the Association for Diagnostics & Laboratory Medicine (ADLM), has served as a Member-at-Large of the ADLM Board of Directors, and is a Past-Treasurer of the Van Slyke Society.
+In addition to ADLM committee activities, he has served as a member of the National Sickle Cell Disease Advisory Committee, NIG, and the National Institute of Environmental Health Sciences Advisory Council.
 Dr. Uddin is a member of the Miami Valley Optimists International, a service club that serves the youth of the community.